-The basil and the goat's cheese really freshen the dish up so don't skip either of them.
-ALSO - when you roast your butternut squash, you don't want it to get brown and charred.
-Just soft.
+The basil and the goat's cheese really freshen up the dish so don't skip either of them.
+ALSO, when you roast your butternut squash, you don't want it to get brown and charred, just soft.
 So keep an eye on it.

 Cooking Time (includes preparation time): 55 Minutes

-- Garlic - £0.30
+Garlic - £0.30

-- Vegetable Stock - £0.50
+Vegetable Stock - £0.50

-- Parmesan - £2.00
+Parmesan - £2.00

-- 500g Orzo - £1.70
+500g of Orzo - £1.70

-- Bunch of Basil - £0.70
+1 Bunch of Basil - £0.70

-- Goat's Cheese - £1.60
+Goat's Cheese - £1.60

-- 2 x Butternut Squash - £1.80
+2 Butternut Squash - £1.80

-- Total Cost - £8.60 - This covers absolutely everything.
+Total Cost - £8.60 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-- Preheat oven to 180°C/356°F.
+Preheat oven to 180°C/356°F.

-- Keep beating the orzo about, and pouring in splashes of water until the orzo has cooked through and resembles a loose, oozy risotto.
+Keep mixing the orzo and pouring in splashes of water until the orzo has cooked through and resembles a loose, oozy risotto.

 Add your remaining squash and a handful of chopped basil.
 Mix it all together and turn off the heat.